Think of the precious gems that exist in the world and blue sapphire gemstone make to the topmost entries along with diamonds, emeralds, and rubies.

 Untreated sapphires, though rare, still can be found.
 These are the most expensive blue sapphires.
 Treated sapphires could be heat-treated, Beryllium treated, surface diffused or fissure filled with glass.

 Commercial providers of sapphire usually treat them with heat.
-The cheaper varieties belong to the other categories of treatment which are performed to enhance the color of the stone.
+The cheap varieties belong to the other categories of treatment which are perform to enhance the color of the stone.

 It is important to find a reliable and reputable dealer of gemstones who discloses all the information about the blue sapphire 4Cs and treatments to help the buyers make an informed decision when it comes to picking a pure, stunning, blue sapphire.